sopra-steria-norge/trondheim-cloud-community/terraform-intro/agenda.md

 ### Hands-on exercises

-1. Write an HCL block that defines an Azure resource group named "myResourceGroup" with the location set to "westus2".
+1. Write an HCL block that defines an Azure resource group named "myResourceGroup" with the location set to "norwayeast".
 2. Create an HCL variable named "vm_count" and set its value to 3.
 Use interpolation to define a resource block that creates an Azure virtual machine with a count equal to the value of "vm_count".
 Each virtual machine should have a unique name and use the same image and size.
 3. Define an HCL module named "network" that takes input variables "subnet_name" and "vnet_name".
 Within the module, create an Azure virtual network with the provided name and a subnet with the provided name.